ga-sei-lessons/UNIT-4-AWS/D02/1-morning-lesson/7-dynamodb-get-delete.md

 }
 ```

-Before we write our code based on the callback example they provided let's take a look at the official [AWS docs on using-async-await](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/using-async-await.html) we can look over the examples they provide which also include using **async/await**.
+Before we write our code based on the callback example they provided let's take a look at the official [AWS docs on using-async-await](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/using-async-await.html).

-Let's give the async/await approach a try.
+Let's give the **async/await** approach a try and of course add a console.log for good measure.

 ```js
 try {